Psychology and Security Resource Page

 book also has a chapter on terror which

 discusses social-scale effects.
-There are also survey papers: Economics and
+There are also survey papers: here is the latest, while an older

 Psychology and Sociology of Security by Andrew Odlyzko discusses how